 You can probably deduce that this room’s exits cannot be reached unless you leap from platform to platform, hugging the right-hand wall; an ostensibly more direct path to the left will tempt a reckless Samus to a toxic grave.
 (You just can’t jump that far.)

 Before you go bouncing off, there’s one more complication.
 A handful of plump fireflies trace agitated paths across the Fountain, throwing shadows onto sandstone.
-These critters, called Plazmites, are relatively harmless,2 but are still capable of hurting you on contact.
-Their random motion means that as you pick your way across the chamber, you’ll have to time each jump if you want to avoid damage – unless you opt to shoot the Plazmites first.
+These critters, called Plazmites, are relatively harmless, (You were forced to encounter them in Totem Access.)) but are still capable of hurting you on contact.
+Their random motion means that as you pick your way across the chamber, you’ll have to time each jump if you want to avoid damage — unless you opt to shoot the Plazmites first.

 A savvy player will notice there’s no natural lighting in the Ruined Fountain.
 Indeed, the only light is coming from the flies.
 If you do shoot down the Plazmites, the room is plunged into darkness.
-The challenge of jumping from island to island becomes easily twice as hard.3 (If the player is quick enough to realise the likely outcome of their slaughter, they can of course stop mid-way.
+The challenge of jumping from island to island becomes easily twice as hard. ((You can see this happen in the playthrough video available here, from 12:50–13:15.))
+(If the player is quick enough to realise the likely outcome of their slaughter, they can of course stop mid-way.
 This will help: one dead Plazmite is a minor inconvenience; four means the room is pitch black.)

 Players who killed the Plazmites must make another decision.
 Do they jump across the platforms in the darkness, or wait to see if the Plazmites respawn?
 The second option is the safer one: hang back, and the fireflies will return.